 We are an interdisciplinary “think and do” tank committed to promoting moral reflection and commitment, conducting interdisciplinary research, and shaping policy and practice.

-At Duke we serve as a central node for analysis, debate, and engagement on ethical issues at and beyond the university.
-We currently feature work in global migration, human rights, regulation, moral attitudes and decision-making, and religions and public life.
+At Duke, we serve as a central node for analysis, debate, and engagement on ethical issues at and beyond the university.
+The Kenan Institute for Ethics currently features work in global migration, human rights, regulation, moral attitudes and decision-making, and religions and public life.

 How we work

 The Institute is one of seven interdisciplinary institutes/centers at Duke University.
 Rather than being housed in a specific school or department, we collaborate across the entire university, exemplifying Duke’s commitment to cutting-edge teaching and student programs, to faculty excellence, and to making a difference globally.

 The Kenan Institute for Ethics at Duke University began as the Kenan Ethics Program in the fall of 1995 with a five-year grant from the William R. Kenan, Jr. Fund for Ethics.
 It was established in response to philanthropist Frank Hawkins Kenan’s concern about what he perceived to be an increasing lack of ethical standards in public affairs and in business life.
 Mr. Kenan, then a trustee of the William R. Kenan, Jr. Charitable Trust and trustee of the Duke Endowment, and then-Duke President Nannerl Keohane sought to establish a university-based ethics program that would permeate the life of the university and extend into the life of the community and nation.